 His newest book, Every Day a Friday: How to be Happier 7 Days a Week is a boilerplate self-help guide recycled from countless pop-psychology predecessors.
 Nevertheless, it struck many of Osteen’s followers as fresh and compelling.
 They were all abuzz and star-struck as we sat in the auditorium and watched Osteen display his “aw-shucks” brand of Christian fundamentalism.
 The message they were receiving were like scales falling from their eyes.

-In any case, as a theme park souvenir, a book about how to become happier beats a wooden stick any day.
-But the Wizarding World of Harry Potter offers much more than wooden sticks, they also offer a drop dead, cutting edge theme park screamer called Harry Potter and the Forbidden Journey.
+In any case as a souvenir a book about how to become happier beats a wooden stick any day.
+But the Wizarding World of Harry Potter offers more than just wooden sticks, they also offer a drop dead, cutting edge theme park screamer called Harry Potter and the Forbidden Journey.

 Harry Potter and the Forbidden Journey, the Ride